nicholasgrose/Gateway/README.md

 # Gateway

-A Paper server plugin that adds Discord-to-Minecraft interactions and vice versa.
+A [Paper](https://papermc.io/) server plugin that adds [Discord](https://discord.com/) -to-[Minecraft](https://www.minecraft.net/en-us) interactions and vice versa.
 It has a number of extensions that can be enabled or disabled in its configuration, so you don't need to use them all.

-Available extensions:
+## Available extensions:

-- About Extension – Lets Discord users view the plugin version and have fun.
+- About Extension – Lets Discord users view the server version and have fun.
 - Chat Extension – Adds cross-chat capabilities between Minecraft and Discord.
 - IP Extension – Adds a way for Discord users to query for the server's IP address.
 - List Extension – Lets Discord users list the names of online users.
 - TPS Extension - Lets Discord users see how the server is doing by checking its TPS.
-- Whitelist Extension – Lets Discord users add and remove people from the whitelist.
+- Whitelist Extension – Lets Discord users add and remove people from the server whitelist.

 ## Installing the Plugin:

-1. Install just like any other Paper plugin: plop the jar in your plugin's directory.
+1. Install just like any other Paper plugin: plop the `Gateway.jar` file in your `plugins/` directory.
-2. After you install the plugin, you will need to add a configuration file for it.
-   You can get a sample configuration file from examples/Gateway.yaml in this repository.
-   Place this configuration file inside your server's 'plugins' directory in a new directory called 'Gateway' (i.e., {SERVER_FOLDER}/plugins/Gateway/Gateway.yaml).
+2. Start your server to create the default configuration in the `plugins/Gateway/` directory.
+3. Next, modify the configuration.
+You can do this in two ways:

-3. Next, modify the configuration file by adding a Discord bot token and list of the text channels in which you wish to have the bot respond detect commands and/or post messages.
+   a.
+Modify the `plugins/Gateway/config.yaml` file by adding a Discord bot token and list of the text channels in which you wish to have the bot post and detect messages.
+   You can reload from the file with `/gateway config reload` in-game.

+   b.
+Use `/gateway config set bot.token TOKEN` and `/gateway config add bot.botChannels CHANNEL_NAME` to update the bot configuration.

    You can play with the other settings, too.
-   Those have further elaboration in the example yaml.
+   Information about those settings is viewable in-game via `/gateway config help` and in the YAML comments.
 4. Play!

 ## Discord Bot Tokens